-Research interests: Strategic human capital, Careers, Organization design, Personnel economics
+Research interests: Strategic human capital, Careers, Organization design, Behavioral Strategy, Personnel economics

 Working papers